cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 To stage a single row
 - iterate over **stage_columns[]** list.
 Depending on the stage_column_class...
 	- **"meta..."** put in the appropriate value (e.g. record_source_name_expression, deletion flag)
-	- **hash** calculate the hash value according to the recepie provided by the  "hashes[]" list entry with  the same "hash_name" and its "hash_fields[] list
+	- **hash** calculate the hash value according to the recipe provided by the "hashes[]" list entry with the same "hash_name" and its "hash_fields[] list
 	- **data** put in the value of the field, probably with transformation of the data type

 ### load data from stage to the target tables in all possible combinations
 This only applies, when using the stage+target approach.
-- in the current parse set iterate over load_operations[] list
+- in the current parse set, iterate over load_operations[] list
     - retrieve table stereotype and properties by looking up the table name in the tables[] list.
 	- execute the loading steps for the table stereotype
 	- the data mapping must be read from the "hash_mappings[]" and "data_mappings[]" lists
 	    - copy data from the stage column "stage_column_name" to the target column "column_name"
-	    - use the column_class to identify columns, that have special meanings in the loading (busniess keys, diff hash, etc)
+	    - use the column_class to identify columns, that have special meanings in the loading (business keys, diff hash, etc)
 	- iterate over all meta fields from the tables columns[] list and provide necessary data accordingly

 ### load data from Ods to the target tables in all possible combinations
 This only applies, when using the ods+target approach.
-- in the current parse set iterate over load_operations[] list
+- in the current parse set, iterate over load_operations[] list
     - retrieve table stereotype and properties by looking up the table name in the tables[] list.
 	- execute the loading steps for the table stereotype
 	- the mapping of data columns must be read from "data_mappings[]" lists
 	    - copy data from the ods column  "field_name" to the target column "column_name"
 	- the mapping of hash columns must be read from the "hash_mappings[]" lists
-	    - calculate the hash value according the the recepie provided by the  "hashes[]" list entry with  the same "hash_name" and its "hash_fields[] list
+	    - calculate the hash value according the the recipe provided by the "hashes[]" list entry with the same "hash_name" and its "hash_fields[] list
 		- store the value in the column "column_name"
-    - use the column_class to identify columns, that have special meanings in the loading (busniess keys, untracked)
+    - use the column_class to identify columns, that have special meanings in the loading (business keys, untracked)
 	- iterate over all meta fields from the table columns[] list and provide necessary data accordingly

 ### load data directly from source to the target table
-- in the current parse set iterate over load_operations[] list
+- in the current parse set, iterate over load_operations[] list
     - retrieve table stereotype and properties by looking up the table name in the tables[] list.
 	- execute the loading steps for the table stereotype and the declared deletion detection procedure
 	- the mapping of data columns must be read from "data_mappings[]" lists